-- (a) Mrs. Laetitia Albertini has ceased to be the CEO of the Company with effect from 31 December 2022 and has been redesignated as a non-executive director with effect from 1 January 2023. - (b) Mr. Wang Can has resigned from the board of directors (the "Board") and ceased to be the chairman of the audit committee with effect from 31 December 2022 and Professor Ding Yuan has been appointed as an independent non-executive Director and the chairman of the audit committee with effect from 1 January 2023. - (c) Mr. Camillo Pane was appointed as the CEO from 1 September 2023 and resigned on 17 November 2023, whose remuneration is disclosed above. - (d) The Board has established a permanent governance body, the CEO Office, to assume the role and responsibilities of the CEO commencing from 1 December 2023.
+- (a) Mr. Camillo Pane was appointed as the CEO from 1 September 2023 and resigned on 17 November 2023, whose remuneration is disclosed above. - (b) The Board has established a permanent governance body, the CEO Office, to assume the role and responsibilities of the CEO commencing from 1 December 2023.
 The CEO Office focuses on the Company's business development, strategy execution, and daily management and operations generally and reports to the chairman of the Board.

-The CEO Office comprise (i) the rotating CEO, the position of which will be sequentially taken by regional CEO of North America and Europe, regional CEO of Asia, Australia and New Zealand, and regional CEO of China, who will act as the CEO of the Group by rotation (in the abovementioned order) for a term of 9 months each commencing on 1 December 2023; and (ii) as standing members, the Group's chief financial officer, the Group's chief operating officer, the Group's chief people officer and the chairman of the Board.
-Mr. Akash Bedi served as the rotating CEO since 1 December 2023 for a term of 9 months.
-The members comprising the CEO Office for the period from 1 December 2023 to 31 December 2023 include Mr. Akash Bedi, Mr. Wang, Mr. Zhang Qizhang and Mr. Luo.
+The CEO Office comprises (i) the rotating CEO, the position of which will be sequentially taken by regional CEO of North America and Europe, regional CEO of Asia, Australia and New Zealand, and regional CEO of China, who will act as the CEO of the Group by rotation (in the abovementioned order) for a term of 9 months each commencing on 1 December 2023; and (ii) as standing members, the Group's chief financial officer, the Group's chief operating officer, the Group's chief people officer and the chairman of the Board.

+Mr. Akash Bedi served as the rotating CEO since 1 December 2023 for a term of 10 months and from 1 October 2024, Mr. Nick Mann, regional CEO of Asia, Australia and New Zealand took Mr. Akash Bedi's place as CEO of the Group for a period of 9 months.
+The members comprising the CEO Office include the rotating CEO, Mr. Wang, Mr. Zhang Qizhang and Mr. Luo.

-No remuneration was paid to the CEO Office and the remuneration paid to the members comprising the CEO Office for the period from 1 December 2023 to 31 December 2023, is disclosed above.
+No remuneration was paid to the CEO Office and the remuneration paid to the members comprising the CEO Office for the year ended 31 December 2024 and the period from 1 December 2023 to 31 December 2023, is disclosed above.